Enabling communities to thrive

 We continue to support and help finance affordable properties because we know how important they are for those in need.
 Social housing provides truly affordable and secure housing with priority given to the homeless and those living in unsuitable or overcrowded housing.We believe that environmental, social and governance standards must be met within social housing, which is why we are committing to the Sustainability Reporting Standard.

-We’ll support more community projects than ever before and continue to drive the initiatives within our colleague-led Let’s Get Giving and Let’s Get Caring programmes, including; supporting the learning disability and autism charity Seashell Trust, the Manchester Youth Zone and Hide Out programmes, and making a substantial donation to a national charity.
+We’ll support more community projects that ever before and continue to drive the initiative within our colleague-led Let’s Get Giving and Let’s Get Caring programmes, including: supporting the learning disability and autism charity Seashell Trust, the Manchester Youth Zone and Hide Out programmes, and making a substantial donation to national charity, Centrepoint.
+This donation will go towards their Independent Living Programme, which provides safe, secure and affordable housing for young people.

-We will also launch a new partnership with land-based specialist college, Reaseheath College.
+We’re also entering our second year of partnership with land-based specialist college, Reaseheath College.

 Small steps for long-term change

-Through our employee volunteering programme, our colleagues have contributed 1,584 hours of their time to volunteering since we launched in April 2022.
-This equates to a business cost of over £38,000.
+Through our employee volunteering programme, our colleagues have contributed 2,669 hours of their time to volunteering this year, equating to a business cost of over £66,000.

-"This year our ambition is to deploy in excess of £1m through our Let’s Make It Count programme.”
+"This year, we deployed in excess of £1m through our Let’s Make It Count programme.”

 "Our Let’s Make it Count programme is a colleague—led programme, it’s also award winning and it’s made up of four pillars – Let’s Get Giving, Let’s Get Green, Let’s Get Caring and Let’s Get Sharing."